Skip to Content

-This is how to print using freezer paper so you can customize anything right at home.
-Create personalized t shirts, wood signs, pillows and more using freezer paper and your printer.
+How to print using freezer paper with inkjet printer so you can customize anything right at home.
+Create personalized t-shirts on fabric, wood signs, pillows and more using Reynolds freezer paper.
 Here are step by step instructions of how you can do it too and make gifts everyone will love.

 I know…you’re probably wondering what the heck I am talking about.
 When you see how to print using freezer paper you’re gonna’ freak out.
 Using your printer, freezer paper, and a hard surface you can transfer an image on to a piece of cloth or wood!
-Here is how we did it and a roundup of other clever ways from other bloggers at the bottom of this post! (originally published 9/15, affiliate links present)
+Here is how we did it and a roundup of other clever ways from other bloggers at the bottom of this post! (affiliate links present)

 Printing with Freezer Paper